marijnh/Eloquent-JavaScript/18_http.md

 Intercepting `"submit"` events in JavaScript has various uses.
-We can write code to verify that the values the user entered make sense and immediately show an error message instead of submitting the form when they don't.
+We can write code to verify that the values the user entered make sense and immediately show an error message instead of submitting the form.
 Or we can disable the regular way of submitting the form entirely, as in the example, and have our program handle the input, possibly using `fetch` to send it to a server without reloading the page.

 ## Text fields

 {{index "value attribute", "input (HTML tag)", "text field", "textarea (HTML tag)"}}

-Fields created by `<input>` tags with a type of `text` or `password`, as well as `textarea` tags, share a common ((interface)).
+Fields created by `<input>` tags with a type of `text` or `password`, as well as `<textarea>` tags, share a common ((interface)).
 Their ((DOM)) elements have a `value` property that holds their current content as a string value.
 Setting this property to another string changes the field's content.

 {{index "selectionStart property", "selectionEnd property"}}